 If you find you love the beer that much, then you could also take some home with you as a souvenir!

-5. Belgian waffles are actually the best
+5. Belgian waffles are amazing!

 Okay, I’ll admit it… there is a definite theme happening here but I promise not all the top reasons to visit Brussels include food and drink.